The History of Nuclear Fusion: The Big Picture

 In terms of installed capacity, there are currently more than 10 stellarators and 50 tokamaks in operation worldwide, but there are currently no operating reactors that provide energy to our power grid.

-The world’s largest tokamak, also named ITER, is currently being built in France.
-Weighing 23,000 tons, the machine will be able to maintain a temperature 10x that of the sun’s core and will have a 500 MW fusion energy output power once constructed.
+As part of The International Thermonuclear Experimental Reactor (ITER) agreement, the world’s largest tokamak, also named ITER, is currently being built in France.
+Weighing 23,00 tons, the machine will be able to maintain a temperature 10x that of the sun’s core and will have a 500 MW fusion energy output power once constructed.
 Although it will not be used to generate electricity, the technology of ITER will set the standard for future reactors.

 Nuclear fusion experiments themselves are relatively easy to achieve; however, the reaction typically only lasts a fraction of a second.
 The main challenge with nuclear fusion comes with sustaining fusion reactions for prolonged periods of time.
 To keep a nuclear fusion reaction going, hydrogen isotopes must be confined and maintained at extremely high pressures and temperatures that are several times hotter than the sun.